To put it simply, a 3-way speaker means that it consists of 3 parts.

 Sound is created in waves when air moves over the speaker.
-In order to hear all the “frequencies” of these waves you need different size speakers to produce these.
+To hear all the “frequencies” of these waves, you need different-sized speakers to produce these.

 On the other end of the spectrum, high frequencies need a rapid movement of air.
 This is hard for a larger speaker to produce.

 Since the tweeter is much smaller, it is better equipped to handle the high frequencies.